marianz-bonfire/pubspec_checker/README.md

     - List all packages with their supported platforms.
 Optionally show package links for more details.
 - Easy to Use:
     - Command-line arguments for quick execution and flexibility.
+- 🆕**Tabular Format**:
+    -  Makes data clean, structured, and easy to read, especially when comparing multiple values.
+It also scales well when adding more details like links or summaries.

 ## 🚀 Getting started